timporter/casio-fx-mandelbrot/README.md

 ## What is it?

 This is a [Mandelbrot Set](https://en.wikipedia.org/wiki/Mandelbrot_set) explorer for the FX Series of Casio programmable calculators.
 It draws the initial view of the complete set and then allows for zooming and panning to explore the set in detail.
 Due to having only a monochrome display this is strictly the in/out monochrome version of the Mandelbrot set and not a fancy shaded one.
+It is also extremely slow, the project exists mostly for fun.

 ## Screenshots